patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/design.md

 You can use any symbol offered in the Sketch symbol library to create your design.
 If you have any questions or need any clarification, you can post to the [PatternFly forum](https://forum.patternfly.org/).
 If you have any feedback about certain features or encounter a bug, you can file an issue against [patternfly-design-kit](https://github.com/patternfly/patternfly-design-kit/issues) on GitHub.

 #### Navigating the symbol library
-There are two kinds of symbols - library symbols and document symbols.
+There are 2 kinds of symbols - library symbols and document symbols.
 Library symbols are available in any Sketch document, while document symbols are specific to the document in which they are found.

 From the top toolbar in Sketch, select Insert → Symbols → Patternfly 4 to add symbols onto your page.